 For years now, farmers have been forced to pay for ever more expensive seeds that don't perform as advertised, and are increasingly the only market-viable (i.e. "elite") seeds they can find.
 When they look to other seed sources, they are dogged by the threat of patent infringement lawsuits.

-As of January 2013, Monsanto had filed 144 suits against 410 farmers in 27 states.
-So far Monsanto has collected over $423.5 million from farmers and farm businesses in the courtroom, as documented in Seed Giants vs U.S. Farmers, a report from our friends at the Center for Food Safety and Save Our Seeds.
+As of January 2013, Monsanto (now merged with Bayer) had filed 144 suits against 410 farmers in 27 states.
+So far the corporation has collected over $423.5 million from farmers and farm businesses in the courtroom, as documented in Seed Giants vs U.S. Farmers, a report from our friends at the Center for Food Safety and Save Our Seeds.

 And market consolidation marches on.
 Worldwide, four corporations control more than a third of the global seed supply.
-When it comes to corn, just two corporations — Monsanto and DuPont/Pioneer — control nearly two thirds of the global market.
+When it comes to corn, just two corporations — Bayer (Monsanto) and DowDuPont — control nearly two thirds of the global market.

 Women farmers shift landscape